Gary Connery

-Gary Connery (born 18 June 1969) is a British skydiver, BASE jumper, and professional stuntman.
+Gary Connery (born 18 June 1969) is a British skydiver, BASE jumper, and professional stuntperson.
 Connery has performed stunt-work in numerous films.
 He has also acted as the stunt-double for Gary Oldman, Leonardo DiCaprio, Rowan Atkinson, and John Hurt.
 He is acknowledged as the first skydiver to land after a wingsuit jump without using a parachute.
 He made his first parachute jump at age 23, as part of his army training.

 He was the stunt-double of the Queen during one of the parts of 2012 Summer Olympics opening ceremony.
 He has performed 880 skydives and 450 BASE jumps.
 He has jumped from locations such as the Eiffel Tower, Nelson's Column, the London Eye, London's Tower Bridge, and from inside the Millennium Dome.

 He was jailed for 18 months in 2022 for causing grievous bodily harm to his girlfriend by pushing her down the stairs in their house.